What Tool To Use

 That’s how you should write.
 In a word— write conversationally.

-Remember your website is here to accomplish a goal for you— good writing helps guide readers towards that goal.
+Remember your website is here to accomplish a goal for you.
+Good writing guides readers towards that goal.
 Aim to write persuasively but with integrity.

 - Use headings and subheadings